-Scroll down for more information about when and where people may carry guns in their vehicles in Nevada:
+Below I go into more detail about when and where you may carry guns in your vehicles in Nevada:

-Can I drive without my guns being visible in Nevada?
+Can I drive in Nevada without my guns being visible?

 Carrying a concealed firearm without a current and valid CCW permit is a category C felony in Nevada.
 The penalty includes:

-- one (1) to five (5) years in Nevada State Prison, and
+- 1 to 5 years in Nevada State Prison and

-Nevada is largely an open carry state, and people do not need Nevada permits to open carry.
-Learn more about open carry laws, background checks, and reciprocity for concealed firearm permits (which currently includes Idaho, Arizona, Utah, and more).
+Nevada is largely an open carry state, and you do not need permits to open carry.
+Learn more about background checks and reciprocity for concealed firearm permits (which currently includes Idaho, Arizona, Utah, and more).

 What if a policeman pulls me over?

-If a driver is pulled over in Nevada, the driver has no duty to inform the police if there is a gun in the car.
+If you are pulled over in Nevada, you have no duty to inform the police if there is a gun in the car.
 However, police may be able to perform a pat-down and seize a gun temporarily if the officer believes a crime has been committed or the officer’s safety is threatened.3

-Note that CCW permit holders are required to show their permit if:
+Note that as a CCW permit holder, you are required to show your permit if:

-- The officer asks whether they are carrying concealed4
+- the officer asks whether you are carrying concealed.4

-People may drive with loaded handguns in their car in Nevada.
+You may drive with loaded pistols and revolvers in your car in Nevada.

 Can I have a gun in a company car in Nevada?

-Either way, people who travel with guns in their vehicles are encouraged to keep them in a locked compartment not visible to others and out of reach of children.
+Either way, if you travel with guns in your vehicle, you are encouraged to keep them in a locked compartment not visible to others and out of reach of children.

 Can I drive to school with a gun in my vehicle?